 3-D Definitions before you start

-3-D - Length, width, and depth are three dimensions.
+3-D - Length, width, & depth are three dimensions.

-4-D - Length, width, and depth and time becomes the 4th dimension when animation takes place...
+4D - Length, width, & depth & time becomes the 4th dimension when animation takes place...

 Stereoscopic: A method of blending images of two slightly differing perspective points into a single image giving the impression of depth presence.
 When viewed properly they allow you to see in 3-D. Example: Stereo cards, View-Master reels etc,...
 For more on stereo pairs, see the Anaglyph link.